rei/rei-cedar-docs/docs/components/design-tokens/README.md

 ## Adding Design Tokens to the Repository

-If you have a request for a design token that is missing from the [Cedar Tokens](https://rei.github.io/rei-cedar-tokens)list, you can submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) or create a design token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) for future integration in Cedar.
+If you have a request for a design token that is missing from the [Cedar Tokens](https://rei.github.io/rei-cedar-tokens) list, you can submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) or create a design token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) for future integration in Cedar.

 Ensure that the design token meets the following requirements: